Making a Will gives you a say after you’re gone, says Lisa Davies at SinclairsLaw – one of the specialist advisers on Final Fling’s Marketplace.

 If you want to engage others in thinking and talking about end of life planning, try a bit of Fling-O-Bingo to get the wheels oiled.
 We use this as a way of talking about key documents next of kin will need.
 We first used it at the Ideal Death Show in 2013.
-You can use it too […]
+Recently, we shared it with […]

 Whether you own a big car, a fleet of cars or a bus pass, wealth management might still be worth thinking about.